yantrajs/yantra/README.md

 ﻿# YantraJS
 Yantra (Machine in Sanskrit) is a Managed JavaScript Engine for .NET (Core and Standard 2) written completely in C#.

+Node and V8's tight C++ intgration makes it difficult to write plugins, resulting in unresolved bugs and very complicated source code structure.

+C# offers platform independent near native performance, so YantraJS is designed to replace parts of Node that requires high performance.

+Multi threaded shared object cache are difficult to achieve in Node, but YantraJS offers smooth connectivity between C# and JavaScript as both objects live under same runtime.

 # NuGet
 | Name                                               | Package                                                                                                                                                        |
 |----------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|